-The dual degree program, Master of Arts in Christian Education: Childhood Ministries and Master of Arts in Christian Ministry, provides Christ-centered graduate level education in order to prepare servant leaders for specific age-related as well as general ministry-related service in the 21st century.
+The Master of Arts in Christian Education: Childhood Ministry and Master of Arts in Christian Ministry dual degree, provides Christ-centered graduate level education in order to prepare servant leaders for specific age-related as well as general ministry-related service in the 21st century.
 The MACH degree offers students excellence in preparation for childhood ministry, while the MACM degree focuses on the broad, interdisciplinary, and practical nature of ministry preparation.